ErikBuis/python-utils/README.md

 ├── 🛡️ <b>LICENCE.md</b>: Licence file.
 ├── 📁 <b>guides</b>: General guides for installing common software or other components often required for real-world projects.
 ├── 📁 <b>modules</b>: General utility functions organized by the Python module they correlate most with.
 Each file is completely independent from the rest of the files, so you can safely copy-paste a single file into your project.
 ├── 📁 <b>modules_batched</b>: Batched versions of general utility functions, again organized by their Python module.
-Note that these functions often have another dependency, such as PyTorch.
+Note that these functions often have another dependency, in particular PyTorch.
 ├── 📁 <b>custom</b>: Custom utility functions that aren't associated with a specific Python module.
 ├── 📁 <b>custom_batched</b>: Batched versions of custom utility functions.
 └── 📁 <b>tests</b>: Tests for all modules, written using the unittest module from the Python standard library.